samuelfangjw/cs1101s/sample.md

 <div class="jumbotron jumbotron-fluid bg-primary text-white">
   <div class="container">
-    <h1 class="display-4 no-index">CS1101S</h1>
+    <h1 class="display-4 no-index">Landing Page Title</h1>
-    <p class="lead">A companion site for studio {{ studioGroup }}</p>
+    <p class="lead">A tagline can go here</p>
   </div>
 </div>

 # Heading 1
 Some text some text some text some text some text some text some text. **Some text some text some text some text some text ==some text== some text**.
 Some text some text some text some text some text some text some text some text some text some text some text some text some text some text.
 Some text some text some text some text some text some text.
-Some text some text some text some text some text some text some text. {{ studioGroup }}
+Some text some text some text some text some text some text some text.

 **A block quote:**